 I grew up in Duluth, attended Grinnell College, and earned my doctorate from Harvard University.
-I’ve taught at Oberlin College, Amherst College, and Gustavus Adolphus College, and held the Post-Doctoral Fellowship in the Humanities at Yale University Library’s Special Collections.
+I’ve taught at Oberlin College, Amherst College, and Gustavus Adolphus College, and held the Mellon Post-Doctoral Fellowship in the Humanities at Yale University Library’s Special Collections.

 I now teach at Rhodes College, as well as in many other venues: grade-school tutoring, junior high mentoring, high school lectures, teacher workshops, prison seminars, and adult education courses.
 Prior to my current appointment as Executive Director of the Spence Wilson Center for the Interdisciplinary Humanities, I served as the founding director of the Pearce Shakespeare Endowment, a program that helps keep Shakespeare vibrant today.